yeukb/PaloAltoNetworks/vmseries-avset-with-standard-publicIP/Readme.md

 - This template was modified from this template: https://github.com/PaloAltoNetworks/azure/tree/master/vmseries-avset
-- This template attaches a Standard SKU piblic IP to the MGMT interface
+- This template attaches a Standard SKU public IP to the MGMT interface
-- Other functionalioties remains the same
+- Other functionalities remain the same
 - Please refer to the following for other information: https://github.com/PaloAltoNetworks/azure/blob/master/vmseries-avset/README.md